AP Top 25 Reality Check: CFP preview unlikely for Cincinnati | Times Leader

 Never in the seven-year history of the College Football Playoff has the selection committee’s first top four teams exactly matched that of the AP Top 25 that directly preceded it.

-The latest presented by Regions Bank makes it highly unlikely this year will be the first.
+The latest Associated Press college football poll presented by Regions Bank makes it highly unlikely this year will be the first.

 Georgia remained No. 1 in the AP Top 25 on Sunday and looks like a lock to be first in the committee’s rankings Tuesday night.